ferlopezm94/typescript-starter/README.md

 To enhance the developer experience we recommend you to install the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) VSCode extensions.
 We also added a `settings.json` that will automatically apply your linting rules (as long as they are auto-fixable) every time you save your files.

+### Jest

+Testing our code is a fundamental part to ensure we're shipping code that works.
+Only through testing can you confidently deliver confident, professional code, change after change.

+For that reason jest is an important part of our setup.
+It includes a wide variety of tools that allow us to create, run and structure tests.

+Add new tests inside `__tests__` folders and run them using `yarn test`.
+To get test coverage information run `yarn test:coverage`.

+To enhance the developer experience when reviewing jest snapshots we recommend you to install the [snapshot-tools](https://marketplace.visualstudio.com/items?itemName=asvetliakov.snapshot-tools) VSCode extension.

 ### GitHub templates and workflows

 To ensure a standard when creating Pull Requests or Issues (bug or feature request) we've included some templates inside the `.github` folder.

 To automate the release of new versions we're using GitHub Actions to run the following workflows:

+- **Continuous integration:** Run on each pull request open to either `master` or `dev` branches.
+It will run eslint, the automated tests and build the project.
+If there's an error it will fail, ensuring a new change doesn't break the current codebase.
-- Verify pull request base branch: Run when a pull request to the `master` branch is open.
+- **Verify pull request base branch:** Run when a pull request to the `master` branch is open.
 It will verify the base branch is `dev` and will fail if not the case.
-- Set release version: Run when changes are pushed to `master`.
+- **Set release version:** Run when changes are pushed to `master`.
 It will run `semantic-release` and sync the `master` branch with `dev`.
 To enable this workflow in your repository add the `GH_TOKEN` based on a personal access token with repo scope.

 To disable a given workflow simply remove the file.